Blog

 Dr. Sridhar Rajamani is a pulmonary physician and advisory board member of LocumTenens.com.
 In the episode, “How can we redefine locum tenens?” he chats with Dr. Pho about his own journey with locums, and offers this positive spin:

-“Locum tenens clinicians help organizations expand their service lines, provide access to specialists, relieve existing staff workload, keep the operating room running, manage throughput in the emergency department, and cover call.
+“Locum tenens clinicians help organizations expand their service lines, provide access to specialists, relieve existing staff workload, keep the operating room running, manage throughput in the emergency department, and cover calls.
 They are also part of a growing natural progression in healthcare: telemedicine.”

 He also debunks common misconceptions about locums with both insightful opinions and facts.